Yash-g17/yash-g17.github.io/README.md

 # Caboodle

-A collection of 1-2 course material for BPGC firsties, with the ability to add custom reminders and notes!
+A collection of 1-2 course material for BPGC firsties, with the ability to add custom reminders and notes.!

 ## Made with ♥ by:
 - [ashmitkx](https://github.com/ashmitkx)